WKG-Software-GmbH/wkg-aspnet-core/docs/documentation.md

 The `GetLocationAsync` method uses the `RunReadOnlyAsync` method of the transaction instance to operate in a read-only context, where no changes are expected to be made to the database, preferring to roll back the transaction if necessary, but allowing higher-priority read/write operations to override this behavior.

+> :warning: **Caution**
-> :warning: **Caution**: The `RunReadOnlyAsync` method only specifies that the current lambda expression does not require a defined outcome for the transaction, as it is intended to be read-only.
+> The `RunReadOnlyAsync` method only specifies that the current lambda expression does not require a defined outcome for the transaction, as it is intended to be read-only.
 However, no guarantees are made about the final outcome of the transaction, as higher-priority read/write operations may still commit the transaction.
 As such, read-only operations should not rely on the transaction being rolled back, but should instead focus on returning the desired result.
 Therefore common sense is recommended when using this method, as performing write operations in a read-only context may lead to unexpected results, based on side effects from other operations on the same transaction.

 Once the transaction scope is disposed, the transaction's outcome is determined by the deferred transaction states returned by all lambda expressions executed within the scope.
 The transaction is then committed or rolled back based on the aggregate transaction state.
 This aggregate `TransactionState`, exposed through the `State` property of an `ITransaction<TDbContext>` instance, can consist of one or multiple of the following flags, where higher-priority flags override lower-priority flags.
 Every deferred transaction state corresponds to one of these flags: